 Accident insurance is a great product to add to any employee benefits package.
-Here’s a look at how accident insurance works, what an accident policy covers and why employees need it.
+Here’s a look at how accident insurance works, what an accident policy can cover and why employees need it.

 How does accident insurance work?

-Accident insurance provides coverage for medical expenses that are the result of covered accidents.
-The details will vary depending on the terms of the policy and the insurance company.
+Accident insurance can provide coverage for medical expenses resulting from covered accidents.
+The details may vary depending on the terms of the policy and the insurance company.
 However, most accident insurance plans from insurance companies will cover emergency room visits, ambulance, hospital confinement and certain scheduled medical benefits for accidental injuries.
 Covered accidental injuries typically include things like broken bones, dislocations, concussions, eye injuries and burns.

 If you are injured in an accident, the plan will typically provide a lump sum cash payment.
-The amount of the payment will depend on the policy limits, as well as the nature of the injury and treatment.
-Compared to a minor injury, a more serious injury that requires more extensive treatment will generally result in a larger payout.
+The payment amount may depend on the policy limits and the nature of the injury and treatment.
+Compared to a minor injury, a more serious injury that requires more extensive treatment will usually result in a larger payout.

 The payment can be used to cover some of the out-of-pocket medical costs that occur during treatment.
 However, the benefits are typically paid directly to the policyholder.
-This means that the policyholder may be able to use some benefits for non-medical costs associated with the injury, such as lost wages or childcare.
+This means the policyholder may use some benefits for non-medical costs associated with the injury, such as lost wages or childcare.

 Why do you need accident insurance?